j-baker/l1c/PAIN_POINTS.md

 4. When building HOL on OS X with Poly and Homebrew, there's a quirk since poly requires a custom compiler flag.
 This could be put in the build instructions explicitly?

 5. A link to Tactic in HOL-interaction would be really useful.
 I've only just found it.

+6. Hol-interaction gives a few basic tactics.
+It would be useful for there to be some examples of goal manipulation - uses of Q.SPECL to avoid expanding variables, and really just a list of things that are found useful in everyday life.
+Almost all of my pain has been with manipulating theorems, not actually the core proving of them.